ISZ-Hacker-Organization/Yunix-ISZ-Plugins/README.md

 - Goldfish
 - Maxi.Gbc
 - These are the known people banned from using the plugin.
-- They have been illegally Key-Logged, and IP-Logged.
+- They have been illegally ID-Logged.

 # DOWNLOAD:
 ***USE THESE AT YOUR OWN RISK!!!***